The Dodos: No Color

 The Dodos' fourth album, No Color, was released on March 15, 2011.
 It features vocal contributions from Neko Case.
-After recording with vibraphonist Snyder again, as Long told Pitchfork Media, "listening to the different mixes-- one with vibraphone and one without-- we all just responded to it a little bit better when the vibraphone was off."
+After recording with vibraphonist Snyder again, as Long told Pitchfork Media, "listening to the different mixes—one with vibraphone and one without—we all just responded to it a little bit better when the vibraphone was off."
 The decision was made for the band to return to a duo of Long and Kroeber.
-As of March 24, 2011 the album has peaked at No. 70 on the US charts.
-The autumn following the release of Carrier The Dodos performed "Don't Try and Hide It" with their former tourmate Neko Case as their guest on Late Night with Jimmy Fallon.
+As of March 24, 2011, the album has peaked at No. 70 on the US charts.
+The autumn following the release of Carrier, the Dodos performed "Don't Try and Hide It" with their former tourmate Neko Case as their guest on Late Night with Jimmy Fallon.
 The band was chosen by Les Savy Fav to perform at the ATP Nightmare Before Christmas festival that they co-curated with Pavement in December 2011 in Minehead, England.

 Carrier

-The Dodos' fifth album, Carrier, was released August 27, 2013 via Polyvinyl Record Co. on CD, LP, cassette, and digital formats.
+The Dodos' fifth album, Carrier, was released August 27, 2013, via Polyvinyl Record Co. on CD, LP, cassette, and digital formats.
 Carrier was also released in Canada via Dine Alone Records.
 The album was recorded in the band's hometown of San Francisco, CA at John Vanderslice's iconic Tiny Telephone Studios.
 Lyrically, Carrier contains numerous references to late Women guitarist Christopher Reimer, who died in his sleep in 2012.
-Reimer had joined The Dodos as a touring member and was a huge influence on Meric's guitar playing.
-The album received multiple accolades from FILTER, The Line of Best Fit, Under The Radar and others and performed Carriers lead single, "Confidence" on the Late Show with David Letterman.
+Reimer had joined the Dodos as a touring member and was a huge influence on Meric's guitar playing.
+The album received multiple accolades from FILTER, The Line of Best Fit, Under The Radar and others, and the band performed Carriers lead single, "Confidence", on the Late Show with David Letterman.

 Individ

-The Dodos' Sixth album, Individ, was released January 30, 2015.
+The Dodos' sixth album, Individ, was released January 30, 2015.